Skip to main content

 Training Your Dogs To Behave

 Most dog issues are from owners letting their dogs try to figure things out on their own.
-When a dog enters your home for the first time, they are no longer in a familiar environment.
-Similar to when children enter a classroom for the first time, they may be anxious or nervous about what to expect.
+When a dog enters your home for the first time, it is similar to when children enter a classroom for the first time.
+They may be anxious or nervous about what to expect.
 They need to know a few things so they can be comfortable.
 How do I fit in?
 What's expected of me?
 Am I going to be safe?
 Who is in charge?
 Can I trust you?

 Dogs are constantly assessing everyone.
 If they see that you don't have control of the environment and everyone in it, you have a recipe for disaster brewing.
 When you don't provide any leadership and structure (similar to grade school teachers), and don't create and demand polite, respectful behaviors, then you should expect unwanted behaviors from your dogs.
 Like kids, some dogs adapt quickly, while others need more time.
 This could be days, weeks, or longer, it all depends on the dog.
 So don't be in a rush and take as much time as needed.